solomon4000/eng3/README.md

 I basically just wrote this to get my board to work and connect to VsCode.
 It took longer than I had hoped for this to work but im glad that I got it to work.
 The software should be a lot more powerful than an Arduino.
-It compares an ARM processor core to a random 2008 microcontroller.

 ```python
 from time import sleep